 Payroll tax rates have been raised many times in the past.
 The tax rate for Social Security is 12.4 percent, split equally between employers and employees.
-In theory, changes to the tax rate could solve as much of the long-range problem as policy-makers choose.
+In theory, changes to the tax rate could solve as much of the long-range problem as policymakers choose.
 Also, the changes could be tailored to meet Social Security's cash-flow needs.

-When looked at from a macro-economic perspective, Social Security benefit payments are expected to increase much more slowly than the total output of the U.S. economy.
-Therefore, even if workers were required to pay the higher payroll taxes necessary to place Social Security on a sound financial footing, their net incomes after payroll taxes would still continue to increase as long as the payroll tax increase is phased in over a sufficiently long period.
+Even if workers were required to pay the higher payroll taxes necessary to place Social Security on a sound financial footing, their net incomes after payroll taxes could still continue to increase as long as the payroll tax increase is phased in over a sufficiently long period.
+For example, increasing the payroll tax rate by 0.1% per year for a sufficiently long period would lead to sustainable solvency while the after-tax income of worker would continue to increase.
+This assumes worker real wages increase by 1.1% per year as assumed in the Social Security Trustees' intermediate projections.
 However, the costs of other social insurance programs that benefit Social Security beneficiaries, particularly Medicare and Medicaid, are increasing much more rapidly and will also require additional funding in the future unless eligibility and/or benefits are drastically reduced.